zammitjohn/webims-backend-api/docs/api.md

 Explore [Postman Collection](WebIMS.postman_collection.json)

-## Authentication
+## Authorization
-To authenticate against the API, you'll need to pass a UserSession cookie or the HTTP authorization header ```Auth-Key```  with each request.
-The latter is the ideal for client side applications and must simply contain user sessionId.
+APIs use authorization to ensure that client requests access data securely.
+To authorize against this API, you'll need to pass the authorization key in the HTTP header ```Auth-Key``` with each request. ```Auth-Key``` must contain the user sessionId.

-The UserSession cookie must contain a base64 value of the following JSON encoded array.
-This is preferred for server side rendered applications and automatically created upon login.

-	{
-	  "FullName": "<Name> <Surname>",
-	  "SessionId": "<sessionId>"
-	}

 ## Objects